kabbo1031/js-infinite-scroll/README.md

-# js-infinite-scroll
+# JS Infinite Scroll

-Infinite scroll using JavaScript
+A simple infinite scroll demo built using JavaScript.

+This project demonstrates lazy loading content as the user scrolls.